Inheritance tax can take a real bite out of your estate, so talk to us about comprehensive inheritance tax planning. Please check out:

 Make a plan

 Think about where you want your money to go and why.
 Many people have reservations about giving away assets too quickly – they trust their children, but not always their children’s marriage partners.
 First, work out if inheritance tax will be an issue by adding up the value of your savings, investments, property and personal possessions.
 Do not forget individual savings accounts (ISAs) – though tax-free during your lifetime – they form part of your estate for IHT.
 Finally, take off the value of any debts.
-If the total adds up to more than £325,000, then IHT could apply.
+If you own a property and the total adds up to more than £500,000, then IHT could apply – if you don’t IHT could apply to estates valued at over £325,000.

 Write a will